 You are warmly welcome!

 Time to time young music students come to delight concert audience with their playing.
-Little Overtures are organized on the concert evenings at the upper lobby in the theatre house at 6.30pm and they are free of charge.
+Little Overtures are organized in the concert evenings.
+They are held at the upper lobby in the theatre house at 6.30pm and are free of charge.

 Few times a year Jyväskylä Sinfonia and Jyväskylä city library set up together pop-up libraries that offer easy access for concert audience to interesting books, audio materials and scores connected to a concert theme.
 It is possible to loan materials and get guidance from library informaticians.

-Remember to take your library card and bag with you to following concerts:
+Remember to take your library card and bag with you.

-Every spring for one week Jyväskylä Sinfonia spreads happiness with mini chamber concerts around Jyväskylä.
-Sinfonia on the Move performances are held for example in libraries, shopping malls, nursery houses and hospitals.
-All the performances are free of charge – stay tuned for the next Move week!
-In year 2019 Sinfonia on the Move is on week 20.
+Every spring for one week Jyväskylä Sinfonia spreads happiness with mini chamber concerts all around Jyväskylä.
+Sinfonia on the Move performances are held for example in libraries, schools, shopping malls, nursery houses and hospitals.
+All the performances last about 20 minutes and they are free of charge.
+In the year 2020 Sinfonia on the Move is on the week 20, 11. - 17.5.2020.
+Stay tuned for the next Sinfonia on the Move week!

 The Art Testers, Taidetestaajat, is the largest cultural project directed to young people in Finnish history.
 The Finnish Cultural Foundation will take three age groups of eighth-graders to art institutions.
 The first visits were made in September 2017, and the project will continue until May 2020.
 Including the teachers, the national campaign will reach almost 200,000 individuals.
 The aim is to provide young people an opportunity to experience art, also art to which many would not otherwise have access to.

-Jyväskylä Sinfonia took a part to the Art Testers in year 2018 and in 2019 Jyväskylä Sinfonia is joining the project again.
+Jyväskylä Sinfonia took a part to the Art Testers in year 2018 and 2019.

 More general info about The Art Testers in English: